blackchip-org/zc/README.md

 - Use arbitrary sized integers and fixed point math by default. `1.1 2.2 add` should be `3.3` and not `3.3000000000000003`.
 - Be more than a simple calculator.
 Need an external tool to lookup, compute, or calculate?
-Put in the calculator as a module instead.
+Put it in the calculator as a module instead.
+Make this calculator like a Swiss army knife.
 - Backed with a scripting language.
 When a function is not directly supported by native libraries, write the implementation in the scripting language.